decentralized-son/dbond/README.md

 # dbond
 Ultra Simple Bonds

-dbonds are set so anyone can offer a bond at the interest rate they wish dbonds can be set to a limit ammount or a continous bond
+Dbonds are set so anyone can offer a bond at the interest rate they wish<br>
+in either a fixed total or a continous debt ammount.